SofiaSaeedAhmed/Quantum-Neural-Networks-Final-Year-Project/README.md

 * CIFAR-10 Dataset: Downloads and loads in Python script from in-built `datasets` library

 * Medical MNIST: Download ZIP folder from Kaggle

-## Excel File
-Models.xlx: Contains details of all the models and their results.